 Small water features are OK, but watch that humidity.
 Make sure there’s no possibility for your bearded dragon to drown in them.

 Bearded dragons are omnivores – meaning they eat both live food (meat) and vegetables.
 The types of food and the ratios of meat to veg changes depending on the ages.
-Our article on Bearded Dragon Insects provides some really good information.
+Our category for Bearded Dragon Insects provides some really good information.
 The article about Which Vegetables Do Bearded Dragons Eat goes into more depth about vegetable diet.

 Baby bearded dragons require more (but smaller) insects than Adult dragons, who’ll eat more variety of vegetables than babies.